egirlcatnip/acrylic-league-theme/README.md

 - Your theme should be succesfully installed now! :3

 # Troubleshooting:
+  Laggy window : Win 10 issue, no fix

+  Other issues:
 - try enabling Low Spec Mode in Pengu Loader
 - Enable Windows 11's transparency effects
-- (Laggy window) - Win 10 issue, no fix
 - you tell me.

 # TODO: